apache/incubator-devlake/README.md

     - You can also create/modify existing/save dashboards to `lake`
     - For more info on working with Grafana in Dev Lake see [Grafana Doc](docs/GRAFANA.md)

 ## Tests<a id="tests"></a>

 Sample tests can be found in `/test/example`

 To run the tests: `make test`

+## Grafana<a id="grafana"></a>

+We use <a href="https://grafana.com/" target="_blank">Grafana</a> as a visualization tool to build charts for the data stored in our database.
+Using SQL queries we can add panels to build, save, and edit customized dashboards.

+All the details on provisioning, and customizing a dashboard can be found in the [Grafana Doc](docs/GRAFANA.md)

 ## Contributing